 32. Others used client-server networking to run model train layouts, in connection with research in other fields.
 In 1995, Dr. Konrad Froitzheim of Germany, as a part of a research project for displaying digital video, set up a model train layout to have something interactive to video and transmit.
-He wrote software that could be downloaded from the Internet to run the trains.
-The software operated on a user's computer, and sent commands through the Internet to Dr. Froitzheim's web server, which acted as an interface.
+He wrote software that could be downloaded from the through the Internet to Dr. Froitzheim's web server, which acted as an interface.
 The web server sent the commands to a digital command station which executed the commands on the model train layout.
 This website and layout remained in operation until 2005.
-Dr. Froitzheim presented this work at IEEE conferences, and published the work in journals.
-Katzer knew about Dr. Froitzheim because Marklin newsletters, which Katzer subscribed to, covered Dr. Froitzheim's work.
+Dr.